 At Airedale Springs, we understand just how essential springs are, as many objects need them to work properly.
-As spring manufacturers, we have been producing compression springs for many years, and for many different applications.
+As compression spring manufacturers, we have been producing compression springs for many years, and for many different applications.

 You can find these types of springs in a variety of industries, from manufacturing and automotive to construction and aerospace, and in a number of common objects, such as mattresses, pogo sticks, pens, button-operated devices and locks, just to mention a few.